isc-projects/stork/doc/user/install.rst

 Monitoring Kea
 ~~~~~~~~~~~~~~

-For more details on monitoring Kea with Stork, refer to the
-:ref:`securing-connections-between-agent-and-kea` section of this document.
+In addition to the file permission and configuration changes below, it is recommended to follow the guidance in the :ref:`securing-connections-between-agent-and-kea` section of this document.

 - The Stork agent must have rights to read:

    - all of the Kea daemon configuration files (e.g., ``/etc/kea/kea-ctrl-agent.conf``, ``/etc/kea/kea-dhcp4.conf``)
    - the Kea logs (e.g., ``/var/log/kea/kea-dhcp4.log``)

-- Each monitored Kea daemon must have a control socket configured (the ``http-host`` and ``http-port`` for Kea CA and
-   the ``control-sockets`` property for other daemons).
-   See the `Configuration section in the Kea ARM <https://kea.readthedocs.io/en/latest/arm/agent.html#configuration>`_
-   and `Management API section in the Kea ARM <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#management-api-for-the-dhcpv4-server>`_
-   for a sample configuration.
+- Each monitored Kea daemon must have a control socket configured (the ``http-host`` and ``http-port`` for Kea CA or the ``control-sockets`` property for other daemons).
+See the `Configuration section in the Kea ARM <https://kea.readthedocs.io/en/latest/arm/agent.html#configuration>`_ for a sample Kea Control Agent configuration and `Management API section in the Kea ARM <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#management-api-for-the- dhcpv4-server>`_ for a sample DHCP4 daemon configuration.

 If the Kea daemons or the Control Agent listen on non-localhost interfaces, it is recommended to: